 MurrayBlackburnMackenzie is a policy analysis collective, established in late 2018.

-Over the past year, we have researched and written about sex and gender self-identification across different areas of public policy in the UK, working on a unpaid basis.
+Over the past 18 months, we have researched and written about women’s sex-based rights and gender self-identification across different areas of public policy in the UK.
 Within this short period, we have established a strong record of research impact:

-- Our respective calls for a full Equality Impact Assessment on GRA reform, and an inquiry into how official data on sex and gender identity is recorded are both now being taken forward by the Scottish Government.
+- Our call for an inquiry into how official data on sex and gender identity is recorded is now being taken forward by the Scottish Government.

-- Our work on the 2021 Census and related research has been cited in the Scottish Parliament and informed parliamentary questions and debate.
+- Our work on proposals for the 2021 UK census and related research has been cited in the Scottish Parliament and informed parliamentary questions and debate.

-- We have submitted evidence to the UK Parliament, and other UK-wide consultations.
+- We have submitted evidence to the UK Parliament select committees, and other UK-wide consultations.

-- We have commented extensively on sex and gender identity policies in the media, including TV and radio interviews, and articles in the national press.
+- We have commented extensively on women’s sex-based rights and gender self-identification policies in the media, including TV and radio interviews, and articles in the national and specialist press.

 Dr Kath Murray is a research fellow in Criminology at the University of Edinburgh.
 She completed her PhD in 2014, looking at the disproportionate use of stop and search on young, working class men in Scotland.
 Her research in this area led to major legal and policy reform, for which she received an Economic and Social Research (ESRC) Outstanding Impact prize.

-Lucy Hunter Blackburn is a former senior civil servant (Head of Higher Education Division, Head of Reducing Reoffending Division and Director of Policy at Historic Scotland).
+Lucy Hunter Blackburn is a former senior civil servant in the Scottish Government (Head of Higher Education Division, Head of Reducing Reoffending Division and Director of Policy at Historic Scotland).
 Lucy is coming to the end of researching for a PhD at the University of Edinburgh looking at student finance.

-Lisa Mackenzie is a former communications specialist in the UK Government and has worked in a number of Whitehall departments, including the Department for Social Security and Home Office, as well as the Commission for Racial Equality.
+Lisa Mackenzie is a former civil servant in the UK Government (Government Communications Service) and has worked in a number of Whitehall departments, including the Department for Social Security and Home Office, as well as the Commission for Racial Equality.
+More recently, she has worked for the Scottish Parliament's Futures Forum, a penal reform charity and a trade union.